erikamaker/pickaxe/chapter_3/ch3_notes.md

 ```

 Both of these instances have different object_ids, but will otherwise behave very much the same.
-They don't yet have any instance variables or other held information.
+They don't yet have any instance variables or other held unique information besides their IDs.
 The `initialize` method sets the state of each of these object during construction (`.new`).
 This individualized state is stored using instance variables.
 We can update the definition to include this state:

 ```